Download Our PolicyAGQR - IMPARTIALITY POLICY

 To receive and handling complaints in the certification activities.

-This applies to all the QMS, EMS, OHSAS audits.
+This applies to all the QMS, EMS, FSMS, OHSAS certification activities

-1.2 AGQR shall also investigate the grounds for appeal.
-The review shall be done on the Form MSP14.2F and it is being forwarded to the Governing Board of AGQR.
+4.1.2 AGQR shall also investigate the grounds for appeal.
+The review shall be done and it is being forwarded to the Governing Board of AGQR.

 All clients are made aware of the CB complaints/ disputes procedure by reference to the AGQR Rules and Regulations.